NAU-IoT/RemotePiControl/README.md

 - SSH into the Rpi Zero
 - Create a new script using nano (or any text editor)
 - Write in source code (found repository under PiZero Method)
-- Save your <YourFile>.c
+- Save your {YourFile}.c
-- Compile using:    gcc <YourFile>.c
+- Compile using:    gcc {YourFile}.c
-- If there are no errors, specify executable file:  gcc <YourFile>.c  -o <YourFile>
+- If there are no errors, specify executable file:  gcc {YourFile}.c  -o {YourFile}
 - Verify that the file is executable (permissions)
-- Run file by using ./<YourFile>
+- Run file by using ./{YourFile}